yegor256/blog/_posts/2014/oct/2014-10-06-software-project-lifecycle.md

 ---
 layout: post
-title: XDSD Project Lifecycle
+title: Project Lifecycle in Teamed.io
 date: 2014-10-06
-tags: mgmt xdsd
+tags: mgmt
 description:
   There are four standard phases in a software development lifecycle for all projects